-Joyce Klein is the director of FIELD at the Aspen Institute, which advances business ownership as an economic opportunity strategy.
-Ms. Klein assumed the leadership of FIELD in 2012, after working as a senior consultant since the program’s inception in 1998.
+Joyce Klein is the director of the Business Ownership Initiative, which advances business ownership as an economic opportunity strategy.
+Ms. Klein assumed the leadership of BOI (formerly FIELD) in 2012, after working as a senior consultant since the program’s inception in 1998.
 She is recognized as a leading expert on the field, speaking at national and regional industry conferences and being quoted in a variety of news media including The New York Times and National Public Radio’s Marketplace.
 Joyce has more than 20 years of experience studying and supporting microenterprise and entrepreneurial development programs in the United States, and has authored or co-authored numerous publications, including funder brief and strategy guides, evaluation and research reports, case studies and policy briefs.
 She has also designed and managed grant programs aimed at supporting innovation in the practice of microenterprise development in the United States.

-Under Ms. Klein’s leadership FIELD has launched the Microfinance Impact Collaborative, helped to create the Small Business Borrowers’ Bill of Rights and the Responsible Business Lending Coalition, and launched new research into the role of platforms and networks in expanding the scale and impact of the US microenterprise field.
-FIELD has also expanded its work in examining the potential role of business ownership and the microenterprise field in addressing the challenges of financial inclusion, the racial wealth gap, and career development for youth.
+Under Ms. Klein’s leadership FIELD launched the Microfinance Impact Collaborative, helped to create the Small Business Borrowers’ Bill of Rights and the Responsible Business Lending Coalition, and launched new research into the role of platforms and networks in expanding the scale and impact of the US microenterprise field.
+BOI’s work includes examining the potential role of business ownership and the microenterprise field in addressing the challenges of financial inclusion, the racial wealth gap, and career development for youth.

 Ms. Klein also has worked as a consultant in the microenterprise field, providing assistance to clients including the Community Development Financial Institutions Fund of the US Department of the Treasury, and CFED (formerly the Corporation for Enterprise Development).
-Prior to her work with FIELD, Ms. Klein led CFED’s work in microenterprise development.
-She holds a Master’s Degree in Public Policy from the University of California at Berkeley and a B.A. in Economics from Boston College.
+Prior to her work with BOI, Ms. Klein led CFED’s work in microenterprise development.
+She holds a master’s in public policy from the University of California at Berkeley and a B.A. in economics from Boston College.